Shrimp and Avocado Salad

 Low-Carb Diet Low-Glycemic Diet / South Beach Diet Suggestions:

-Shrimp and Avocado Salad is great for low-carb or Keto diets, and although avocados are a limited food for Phase One of the South Beach Diet they’re loaded with healthy fat, and I’d certainly eat this for phase one on South Beach as long as you don’t overdo it on the portion size.
+This favorite Shrimp and Avocado Salad is great for low-carb or Keto diets.
+Avocados are a limited food for Phase One of the original South Beach Diet.
+But they’re loaded with healthy fat, and I’d eat this for phase one on South Beach as long as you don’t overdo it on the portion size.

 Find More Recipes Like This One: